Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Experiments and results

 where $k$ denotes the run number and \texttt{corr} is a matlab function which returns a vector containing the pairwise linear correlation coefficient between $\bm u$ and $\bm U$. $\bm{U}^{\textrm{fea}}_k$, $\bm{U}^{\textrm{tem}}_k$, $\bm{U}^{\textrm{spe}}_k$ and $\bm{U}^{\textrm{spa}}_k$ represent multi-domain features and their corresponding temporal, spectral and spatial components in the $k$th run, respectively.
 Obviously, if the MCC is close to 1, it means that the extraction of multi-domain features is more stable.

-Table \ref{tab:ERPPerfComp} gives the average RelErr, ObjFun, TenFit and Time from 100 independent runs for ERP data, as well as the means and SDs of MCCs of multi-domain features.
-From the table, we see that the proposed CoNCPD-APG and lraCoNCPD-APG algorithms are superior to competitors in terms of decomposition accuracy and multi-domain feature extraction stability.
-Interestingly, the MU-based couple method achieves better performance than the fHALS-based algorithms in accuracy but has the worst multi-domain feature extraction stability.
-This experiment also proves that the low-rank approximation in coupling analysis of large-scale tensors can greatly improve computation efficiency without losing the decomposition accuracy.
+Table \ref{tab:ERPPerfComp} gives the average tensor fit and running time from 100 independent runs for ERP data, as well as the means and SDs of MCCs for multi-domain features.
+We can see that the proposed CoNCPD-APG and lraCoNCPD-APG algorithms are superior to competitors in terms of decomposition accuracy and multi-domain feature extraction stability.
+Interestingly, although some algorithms achieve good performance in data fittings, their multi-domain feature extraction is less stable.
+This experiment also demonstrates the positive effect of low-rank approximation in large-scale tensor coupling analysis, we can see that the first step of the algorithm takes very little time, but saves a lot of time for the second step.